 The Most Important Thing Illuminated is a book by Howard Marks, the co-founder and Chairman of Oaktree Capital Management.
 Published in 2011, it describes his unique insight into investing.

-Filled with wisdom and advice about how to successfully predict market movements and how to invest in the face of uncertainty, it is valuable reading for any investor who wants to get ahead.
+It is filled with wisdom and advice about successfully predicting market movements and investing in the face of uncertainty, making it valuable reading for any investor who wants to succeed.

-He explains the concept of margin of safety, identifying undervalued stocks, and building a successful portfolio that produces consistent returns despite volatility.
+He explains the concept of a margin of safety, identifies undervalued stocks, and builds a successful portfolio that produces consistent returns despite volatility.
 The book also contains a wealth of anecdotes from Marks’s experiences as an investor, which make for entertaining reading.

 Howard Marks, the chairman and co-founder of Oak Tree Capital, is an investor Buffett admires.
-Buffett admired Marks’ client memos so much he offered to write a dust-jacket recommendation for a book of them.
+Buffett admired Marks’ client memos so much that he offered to write a dust jacket recommendation for a book of them.

 In The Most Important Thing, Marks encourages investors to think for themselves by describing their mistakes and what they learned from them.
 Buffett describes The Most Important Thing as “a rarity, a useful book.”